spacecloud-io/space-docs/content/microservices/eventing/custom-events/triggering-custom-events.md

 Put the event data and hit `Trigger`.

-The event response will be shown in the modal itself like this:
+The event response will be shown in that page itself like this:

 ![Trigger event screen with response](/images/screenshots/trigger-synchronous-event-response.png)